 This BA (Hons) Sports Coaching programme is underpinned by ensuring graduates develop generic employability skills through the delivery, assessment and work experience opportunities provided throughout the programme.
-In Year 2, you can choose the Sports Coach UK endorsed route - Sports Coaching Practice - which allows you to develop your practical coaching skills by engaging in 150 hours of coaching practice.
+You can choose the Sports Coach UK endorsed route - Sports Coaching Practice - which allows you to develop your practical coaching skills by engaging in 150 hours of coaching practice.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
 Please take a look at our staff profiles: Craig Wright, Cliff Olsson, Dr Clive Palmer, Sean Burgess, Andrew Procter, Bryan Jones.

-In Year 1, you will be encouraged to develop the personal skills and attributes that support the development of effective coaching.
+You will be encouraged to develop the personal skills and attributes that support the development of effective coaching.
 Key skills such as planning, leadership and organisational skills are developed in Coaching Pedagogy and the Principles and Practices of Sports Coaching.
-To ensure students have a good understanding of the role of coaching, modules such as Sport and Society and Sports Infrastructure are compulsory elements at Year 1.
-In addition, Professional Academic Development and Research (PAD&R) is a strand that runs through all three years to ensure students are equipped at Year 1 to cope with the transition from 6th Form to Higher Education, at Year 2 to develop research skills and at Year 3 to focus upon career planning and personal development.
+To ensure students have a good understanding of the role of coaching, modules such as Sport and Society and Sports Infrastructure are compulsory elements.
+In addition, Professional Academic Development and Research (PAD&R) is a strand that runs through your degree to ensure students are equipped to cope with the transition from 6th Form to Higher Education, to develop research skills and to focus upon career planning and personal development.
 Options include Event Management & Planning and Club & Volunteering Development.

 Our graduates have gone into careers in sports coaching, teaching, lecturing, health and social work, fitness training, community coaching, sports development, sports performance analysis and research.